 • Expense ratio: 0.64%, or $6.40 per year for every $1,000 invested

-If you see a fund with “dividend” in its name and assume it’s trying to deliver a superior dividend yield, the odds say you’ll be right more often than you’ll be wrong.
+All dividend funds aren’t created equally.
+If you see a fund with “dividend” in its name and assume it’s trying to deliver a superior dividend yield, chances are you’ll be right more often than you’ll be wrong.
 But that’s not the case with T. Rowe Price Dividend Growth Fund (PRDGX).

-Dividend-growth funds typically aim to own companies that regularly improve their payouts over time.
-This accomplishes a couple of things.
+PRDGX is a dividend-growth fund.
+This kind of strategy involves owning companies that regularly improve their payouts over time, which accomplishes a couple of things.
 For one, while it might not score you high current yield, it can generate a higher “yield on cost” down the road.
 Yield on cost is what you’re actually earning based on the price at which you bought the stock.
 (Example: A $100 stock paying $1 in annual dividends yields 1%.
 But because you bought the stock at $50, your yield on cost is 2%.)

-Also, dividend-growth companies tend to be high-quality companies.
+Also, dividend-growth stocks tend to be high-quality equities.
 After all, you can’t sustainably increase how much cash you’re shelling out to shareholders if you’re unable to turn a profit—you need strong financials and excellent cash flows.
 So dividend growth is often considered a quality screen of sorts that ensures the fund owns a higher grade of company.

 Want to learn more about PRDGX?
 Check out the T. Rowe Price provider site.